 The modern age of NFL football is built for a 2023 NFL Draft prospect like Alabama RB Jahmyr Gibbs.
 After transferring to the Crimson Tide ahead of 2022, Gibbs lived up to the hype and established himself as a resounding star in college football.
-Now, he makes the move to the professional level, where he’s poised to be a weapon for one lucky NFL team.
+After being drafted 12th overall by the Detroit Lions, he’s poised to be an offensive weapon and superstar in the NFL.

 - Position: Running Back

 - Stats: 50 carries, 247 yards; 23 receptions, 128 yards; 1 touchdown